 May law students take courses outside of the Law School?

 Absolutely.
 Interdisciplinary inquiry is a core component of our academic philosophy.
 Students may take up to 12 credit hours (usually four classes) in the other graduate divisions of the University during their second and third years (and we are located within easy walking distance of nearly the entire University).
-Students take these classes in the Booth School of Business, the Harris School of Public Policy, the School of Social Service Administration, the Pritzker School of Medicine, and a variety of graduate departments.
+Students take these classes in the Booth School of Business; the Harris School of Public Policy; the Crown Family School of Social Work, Policy, and Practice; the Pritzker School of Medicine; and a variety of graduate departments.

 Does the Law School offer clinical programs?

 Yes, we have a wide variety of outstanding clinical programs available at the Law School.
 The Mandel Legal Aid Clinic offers several distinct clinical projects that allow students to engage in litigation-based projects and, in some cases, legislative work.
 More recent additions to our clinical programs include a Supreme Court and Appellate Advocacy Clinic, an Environmental Law Clinic, an International Human Rights Clinic, and a Prosecution and Defense Clinic.
 In addition, the Institute for Justice Clinic on Entrepreneurship is a transactional clinic that serves entrepreneurs in economically disadvantaged communities.
 Clinical courses are available to second and third year students.

 Does the Law School offer dual degree programs?